-- ✓ 1.
-Introduction We revisit the lattice index theorem with a K-theoretic treatment of Wilson Dirac op. - ✓ 2.
+- √ 1.
+Introduction

+We revisit the lattice index theorem with a K-theoretic treatment of Wilson Dirac op. - ✓ 2.
 Lattice chiral symmetry and the overlap Dirac index (review) is great but equivalent to the eta invariant of the massive Wilson Dirac op. - \checkmark 3.
 K-theory classifies the vector bundles.
 K1(I, ∂I) is important in this work. - √ 4.
 Massless Dirac (K0 group) vs. massive Dirac (K1 group) in continuum

-Counting lines (massive, K1) is easier than counting points (massless, K0).

-- 5. Main theorem on a lattice

-- 6. Comparison with the overlap Dirac index

-- 7. Summary and discussion
+Counting lines (massive, K1) is easier than counting points (massless, K0). - 5.
+Main theorem on a lattice - 6.
+Applications to a manifold with boundaries and the mod two version - 7.
+Summary and discussion